Clerking team

 Sakwe v MHA: Achieved a strike-out of claims relating to unfair dismissal and whistleblowing detriment that were significantly out of time.

-Wells v LMAT: Represented the Respondent in a two-day mediation in a matter involving claims for discrimination, reasonable adjustments, victimisation and harassment.
+Done v EC: Represented the Respondent in achieving a mediation settlement in a matter involving claims for whistleblowing detriment, automatic unfair dismissal, wrongful dismissal, and victimisation.

 Commercial & chancery litigation